 People with a mild hearing loss are nearly three times more likely to have a history of falling.
 The risk is greater with greater hearing loss.
 When people can't hear well, they may not have a good awareness of their surroundings, increasing the chance of tripping and falling.
-One of the leading causes of falling is issues with balance, and one of the leading causes of balance problems is an unhealthy vestibular system (the balance system of the inner ear).
+One of the leading causes of falling is issues with balance, and one of the leading causes of balance proble issues with balance, and one of the leading causes of balance problems is an unhealthy vestibular system (the balance system of the inner ear).